hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 #### Summarize step contract

-The summarize step MUST take a `MarketReport` and produce a `MarketReportSummaryWidgets` object (see schema below) with these invariants enforced **before** persisting to MDX.
+The summarize step MUST take a `MarketReport` and produce a `MarketReportSummaryWidgets` object.

+The canonical schema lives in `src/market/types.ts`.
+This playbook documents intent + invariants; if it diverges from the TypeScript types, the code is authoritative and this doc should be updated.

 Ownership: